-For the last almost a dozen years, my focus has been creating online content, setting up and managing WordPress websites, social media marketing and blogging.
-Shown here are just a few of the things I worked on, either as an independent contractor or blogger.
-I also produced and managed dozens of projects when I was in Corporate America, including videos (finding the talent; writing the scripts; and working with the video agency); an online game about saving for retirement (project management and copywriting); blogs (blogging personally and also ghostwriting for people, including executives and small business owners); and developing campaign-specific websites.
+I also produced and managed dozens of projects when I was in an employee role, including videos (finding the talent; writing the scripts; and working with the video agency); an online game about saving for retirement (project management and copy writing); blogs (ghostwriting for people, including financial service executives and business owners); and developing campaign-specific landing pages and websites.

-Several of my former employers don’t allow their current or former employees to reference company material in personal portfolios, so I’m respecting those rules by not sharing that work here.
+Several of my former employers don’t allow current or former employees to reference company material in personal portfolios, so I’m respecting those rules by not sharing specifics here.
 But there was lots of cool things I developed and delivered, and you can definitely ask me about it.
 (Contact me here.)

 Please contact me with any questions about the portfolio projects shown below and also the work I’ve done as a contractor, sub-contractor or employee for:

 - CenturyLink, a telecomm services company

 - Cervasi, an Italian foods importer

 - First San Francisco Partners, a data management consulting firm